Skip to content

 The Dispatcher functions as the sole keeper of the Agent Registry—a system-wide directory of all manifest minds.

 • The Emissary Pattern: Remote agents are represented in the registry as Emissaries.
+To the local Agent, invoking a remote node is identical to calling a local tool—the domain boundary is invisible at the reasoning layer.

 8. Health and Pulse